Do It Better: Bench Pressby Jennifer Blake

 3) Tuck Your Elbows In (But Not Too Much) on the Descent.

 At first glance you wouldn’t guess that your elbow position plays such a key role in a strong bench press, but it most definitely does: If your elbows are tucked in too close to your torso when the bar is on your chest, they likely won’t stay directly under the bar.
 This means you’re placing the lion’s share of the load on your triceps to the exclusion of your pecs, making the lift harder to finish that it needs to be.
 Conversely, if you flare your elbows out too much while bringing the bar down, you’re placing your shoulders at an increased risk for pain and/or injury.

 To illustrate, click on this video of Jen Thompson, who is widely considered to be, pound for pound, the strongest bencher in the world (male or female).
 Here she is “messing around with 270 pounds” for reps at 132-pounds bodyweight:

 Jen has a wide grip, but you can see by the angle of her upper arms and elbows that she aims the bar for her sternum, and her wrists are still stacked over her elbows (also, check out that spotter!).

-For comparison, here’s a pic of another Jen, a member of our Movement Minneapolis Team Green, benching in a meet a couple weekends ago.
+For comparison, here’s a pic of another Jen, a member of The Movement Minneapolis Team Green, benching in a meet a couple weekends ago.
 You can see her grip on the bar is more narrow and her elbows are closer to her sides, but she, too, still maintains that good upright “goal post” position with her forearms: